tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 - Requires Vault 1.17 or later.
 - Added complexity:
     - `identity/oidc` needs to be configured and enabled.
-    - Ensure that Vault's openid-configuration and public JWKS APIs are network-reachable by Azure
+    - Ensure that Vault's openid-configuration and public JWKS APIs are network-reachable by Azure.
-    - Short-lived credentials, enhances security, however are more complex to intergrate and manage the frequent credential rotations effectively.
+    - Short-lived credentials enhance security but are more complex to integrate and manage frequent credential rotations effectively.
-- Ensure `api_addr` is set to external API URL
+- Ensure `api_addr` is set to external API URL.

 ### Notes
 - HCP Vault is 1.15 🤦‍♂️